PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Design Space of PolarStar

-In practice, the degree distribution among factor graphs is constrained -- (a)~$q$ must be a prime power in an ER graph of degree $q+1$, and (b)~\newSuper and Paley graphs exist for a subset of integer radixes, as shown in Table~\ref{table:supernode_chart}.
-Therefore, we evaluate all feasible combinations of $d$ and $d'=d_*-d$ for both \newSuper and Paley supernodes, and select the combination with maximum order for degree $d_*$ \newflyN.
+In practice, the degree distribution among factor graphs is constrained as (a)~$q$ must be a prime power in an ER graph of degree $q+1$, and (b)~\newSuper and Paley graphs exist for a subset of integer radixes, as shown in Table~\ref{table:supernode_chart}.
+Therefore, we evaluate all feasible combinations of $d$ and $d'=d_*-d$ for both \newSuper and Paley supernodes to find the largest configuration.